ReverseThatApp/ReverseThatApp.github.io/_posts/2020-04-26-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-1.md

 [![How to create Tweak]({{ site.baseurl }}/images/20200426/how-to-create-Medium-tweak.jpeg)]({{ site.baseurl }}/images/20200426/how-to-create-Medium-tweak.jpeg){:target="_blank"} <br/>**Figure: How to create your own Tweak**<br/><br/>

 ## Disclaimer
-This post is for educational purposes only, please use it at your discretion and contact the app's author if you find issues.
+This post is for educational purposes only.
+How you use this information is your responsibility.
+I will not be held accountable for any illegal activities, so please use it at your discretion and contact the app's author if you find issues.
 We will inspect the [Medium app](https://apps.apple.com/us/app/medium/id828256236){:target="_blank"} installed from AppStore.

 ## Prerequisites
 Below tools are used during this post: